-MaryAnne Shults teaches one of the online Mass Media and Society sections and is the co-adviser for the Lariat, the student-run news publication She began as an associate professor in spring 2013.
+MaryAnne Shults teaches Mass Media and Society sections and was the co-adviser for the Lariat, the student-run news publication and Orange Appeal, the student magazine.
+She joined the faculty as an associate professor in 2013.
 She has also taught video journalism and interactive media design, as well as production classes emphasizing journalism infusing blogging, social media and data reporting.
+She also teaches part time at Cal State Fullerton for the Department of Communications.

 She graduated graduated cum laude with a B.A. in Communications from California State University, Fullerton and completed her M.A. in Communications at CSUF as well.
 She is a member of Kappa Tau Alpha National Honor Society, which recognizes academic excellence and promotes scholarship in journalism and mass communication.
 She returned to college after her children were in high school and she was free to pursue her passion of writing.
 She attended Saddleback College prior to transferring to CSUF, where she concentrated on print and visual journalism.